Palo Alto prices IPO above range

 In fiscal year 2011, Palo Alto's revenue more than doubled to $118.6 million.
 The company's net loss narrowed to $12.5 million from $21.1 million a year earlier.

 The company operates in the white hot enterprise software space, selling firewalls to companies that block out malware and viruses.
-Palo Alto has over 7,750 customers, including Qualcomm Inc (QCOM.O) and Cricket Communications Inc, a subsidiary of Leap Wireless International LEAP.O.
+Palo Alto has over 7,750 customers, including Qualcomm Inc and Cricket Communications Inc, a subsidiary of Leap Wireless International.

-Palo Alto's listing follows successful IPOs from other enterprise-focused companies like including Guidewire Software Inc (GWRE.N), Jive Software Inc (JIVE.O) and Demandware Inc DWRE.N, which all saw their shares rise after their debut.
+Palo Alto's listing follows successful IPOs from other enterprise-focused companies like including Guidewire Software Inc, Jive Software Inc and Demandware Inc , which all saw their shares rise after their debut.

 Palo Alto "has all the right ingredients," said Sam Hamadeh, CEO at private company database Privco.
 "It's in the right sector with companies that have performed well."